JoeHEZHAO/procedure-planing/README.md

 This repository contains PyTorch code for three datasets used in this paper: CrossTask [1], COIN [2] and NIV [3].

 ## CrossTask
+We provide two ways to step-up the data
 ### (i) Use pre-extracted features
 ```bash
 cd datasets/CrossTask_assets